Morehead in Montgomery County, Kansas — The American Midwest (Upper Plains)

 As more and more travelers disappeared, suspicion began to center on the Benders.
 They disappeared in the spring of 1873, shortly before inquisitive neighbors discovered the victims' bodies.
 The Benders are believed to have killed about a dozen people, including one child.

 Location.
 37° 20.932′ N, 95° 31.668′ W. Marker is in Morehead, Kansas, in Montgomery County.
+Marker is on the grounds of the rest area located northeast of the intersection of US Highways 189 and 400, about three miles south of Morehead.
 Touch for map.
-Marker is on the grounds of the rest area located northeast of the intersection of US Highways 189 and 400, about three miles south of Morehead.
 Marker is in this post office area: Cherryvale KS 67335, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
 Cherryvale War Memorial (approx. 5.3 miles away); Carnegie Free Library (approx. 5.7 miles away); Frank E. Bellamy (approx. 6 miles away); Veterans Memorial (approx. 6 miles away); Actual Site of Norman No. 1 (approx. 9.2 miles away); Norman No. 1 (approx. 9.3 miles away); Sgt Mike Ritter (approx. 9.6 miles away); Brown Hotel (approx. 9.7 miles away).

 1. Kate Bender.
 (Submitted on February 24, 2012, by William Fischer, Jr. of Scranton, Pennsylvania.)

 2. Bender Knife.
 (Submitted on February 24, 2012, by William Fischer, Jr. of Scranton, Pennsylvania.)